-(c) The credit rating of the financial instruments (listed or unlisted), credit instruments/borrowings (listed or unlisted) of such listed company has been downgraded to "D".
+(c) The credit rating of the financial instruments (listed or unlisted), credit instruments / borrowings (listed or unlisted) of such listed company has been downgraded to "D".

 Further, the Takeover Code has set out certain disclosure requirements.
-In case of acquisition by an acquirer of 5% or more of the equity shares of, or voting rights in, a target company, such acquirer shall disclose his aggregate shareholding and voting rights in such target company.
-Also the sale or purchase of 2% or more of equity shares of, or voting rights in, the target company by an acquirer who, together with PAC with him, already holds 5% or more of the equity shares of, or voting rights in, a target company has to be disclosed.
-Additionally, annual disclosure of the shareholding has to be made by (i) the shareholders holding 25% or more of equity shares of, or voting rights in, the target company; and (ii) promoters of the target company.
-However, the requirement of such annual disclosures of the shareholding shall not be applicable with effect from 1 April 2022.
+In case of acquisition by an acquirer together with PAC with him of 5% or more of the equity shares of, or voting rights in, a target company, such acquirer shall disclose his aggregate shareholding and voting rights in such target company.
+Also, the sale or purchase of 2% or more of equity shares of, or voting rights in, the target company by an acquirer who, together with PAC with him, already holds 5% or more of the equity shares of, or voting rights in, a target company has to be disclosed.